Byrne v Ireland

-Byrne v.
-Ireland (1972) was a case decided by the Supreme Court of Ireland that is important because it abolished the immunity of the state in tort, meaning that the state could be sued for the actions of its servants.
-The case also determined that the Attorney General was the appropriate party to represent the state in these tort cases.
+Byrne v Ireland [1972] IR 241 is an Irish Supreme Court case where the court held that the State was not immune from tortious liability and thus abolished the immunity of the State in tort.
+Therefore, the State could be sued for the actions of its servants.
+This case also determined that the Attorney General was the appropriate party to represent the State in these tort cases.